-The OLSC conducts training and awareness seminars to help Australian Government agencies to understand their obligations and how to comply with them.
-The OLSC currently provides those seminars on an ‘as needed’ basis.
+The OLSC conducts training workshops on an as-needed basis to help Australian Government agencies understand their obligations under the Legal Services Directions, and how to comply with them.

-If you would like the OLSC to provide training, contact us at email@example.com or call 02 6141 3642.
+If you would like the OLSC to provide training, email firstname.lastname@example.org or call 02 6141 3642 to discuss available options.

 The OLSC has prepared guidance notes to help agencies to comply with their obligations under the directions.